segmentio/segment-docs/src/protocols/tracking-plan.md

 ![](images/sync_library_flow.gif)

-When synced, events and properties from the synced Library cannot be edited, but properties can be added to synced events.
+When synced, events and properties from the synced Library cannot be edited and the Tracking Plan merge step is bypassed.
+Properties can however be added to synced events.
 Synced events cannot be removed unless the Library sync is removed.
 To unsync a library, click View Synced Libraries from the Tracking Plan and click the overflow menu to unsync the Library.

+> warning ""
+> All changes made to a synced library will immediately pass through to the Tracking Plans and may impact data deliverability

 ![](images/unsync_library.png)

 > warning ""
-> Property Library is **not** currently supported.
+> [Property Library](/docs/protocols/tracking-plan/#tracking-plan-property-libraries) syncing is **not** currently supported.

 ## Connect a Tracking Plan